Alejogb1/job-board/blog-data/what-is-a-reinforced-learning-example.md

 id: "what-is-a-reinforced-learning-example"
 ---

-Alright, let's talk reinforcement learning (rl).
+, let's talk reinforcement learning (rl).
 I've seen quite a few implementations of it over the years, some beautifully elegant, others... less so.
 I've debugged systems where the agent stubbornly refused to learn, and also witnessed incredible emergent behavior.
 So, I'm speaking from experience when I say, understanding an rl example thoroughly can really illuminate the whole field.

 Essentially, at its core, reinforcement learning is about teaching an agent to make decisions by interacting with an environment and learning from the feedback it receives.
 Unlike supervised learning, where we have labeled data telling us what is 'correct', rl agents learn from trial and error, maximizing a reward signal.
 It's a bit like training a dog: you don't give the dog a labelled dataset of "sit" and "don't sit".
 Instead, you reward it when it sits correctly and give it a negative feedback, like a gentle correction, when it doesn't.

 A typical rl setup involves these key components:

-*   **The Agent:** This is the learner, the entity that makes decisions.
+- **The Agent:** This is the learner, the entity that makes decisions.
 Think of it as the algorithm making decisions on a strategy.
-*   **The Environment:** The world the agent interacts with.
+- **The Environment:** The world the agent interacts with.
 It can be a simulation, a game, or even a real-world robotic system.
-*   **The State:** The current situation of the environment that the agent observes.
+- **The State:** The current situation of the environment that the agent observes.
 It provides the context for the agent to make an informed decision.
-*   **The Action:** The decision the agent makes, influencing the environment and thus the next state.
+- **The Action:** The decision the agent makes, influencing the environment and thus the next state.
-*   **The Reward:** A scalar value that provides feedback to the agent about the consequences of its action.
+- **The Reward:** A scalar value that provides feedback to the agent about the consequences of its action.
 A positive reward is good; a negative one, obviously, not so good.

 Now, let’s look at a specific, simplified example I encountered in a project where I was developing a rudimentary autonomous navigation system for a simulated robot.
 It needed to move around a small maze, and the goal was to reach the target location.
 This is where reinforcement learning came in.